Table of Contents[Hide][Show]

-Here’s a list of airline Twitter handles to help you out.
+Here’s a list of airline Twitter handles:

-Information is king!
+Information is King

-The more information you have the better.
-Know what other flight options are.
-A quick hop on the airline’s website or an aggregator like Kayak.com can provide you with some ideas.
-A sample dialogue I’ve used:
+The more information you have, the better.
+Know what other flight options are available.
+Have a contingency plan.
+Know flight numbers for different flights.
+A quick search of the airline’s website or an aggregator like Kayak.com can provide you with some ideas.

 Ask to be protected on another flight.

 Worried the flight delay will mean that you miss your connection?
 If you think you can make your original flight under the best case scenario, ask the agent to “protect” you on another flight.
 It doesn’t delete your original booking, but it gives you a backup in case you miss that connection.